GothenburgBitFactory/timewarrior/README.md

 Your contributions are especially welcome.
 Whether it comes in the form of code patches, ideas, discussion, bug reports, encouragement or criticism, your input is needed.

-For support options, take a look at:
+For support options, take a look at [CONTRIBUTING.md](CONTRIBUTING.md) or visit

     http://taskwarrior.org/support